Transylvania’s Heritage Self-Guided Cycling Holiday

 The approximate difficulty level for this tour

-Ohaba stands at the foot of Fagaras Mountains, the highest mountains in Romania.
-There you will visit the oldest flour mill in the county, powered by a water and you will hear it’s amazing story from the communism period.
+From there you head to Ohaba where you will visit the oldest flour mill in the county, powered by a water and you will hear its amazing story from the communism period.
 Dinner and accommodation in a guesthouse.
-(BLD, ~50 km, +400m, -600m)

 Day 5: Sighisoara

 On the road you can make a small detour to Dumbraveni, another town with an important Armenian Catholic Church, another witness of our glorious past.
+Free diner.
 Accommodation in a charming 3* hotel.

 (BLD, ~48 km, +600m, -500m)